-A family in humble circumstanches at Kettering, bear the ancient royal name of Plantagenet, though now it is commonly corrupted to Plant.Rather than being associated with the royal Plantagenets, diligent modern research shows that the first Plants were in proximity to the de Warenne descendants of Geffrey Plante Genest, the forefather of the royal Plantagenets.
-What can be said with caution is that the Plant surname may have originated with a cultural influence from the famous nickname, Plante Genest, though there is no proof that the Plants were directly descended from him.
+A family in humble circumstanches at Kettering, bear the ancient royal name of Plantagenet, though now it is commonly corrupted to Plant.Rather than being directly associated with the royal Plantagenets, diligent modern research shows that the first Plants were in proximity to the Longspée-Audley descendants of Geffrey Plante Genest, the forefather of the royal Plantagenets.
+What can be said with caution is that the Plant surname may have originated with some form of cultural influence associated with the famous nickname, Plante Genest, though it should be stressed that there is no evidence that the Plants were directly descended from him.

 The counts of Anjou rose from inauspicious beginnings as soldiers on the frontier between Brittany and Anjou where they were recruited by Charles the Bald (840-877) of France to help defend the West of his lands around Paris against incursions by Vikings.
 There is debated evidence, based on the 12th century document Gesta Consulum, which suggests that the beginnings of the male-line of the first Angevin counts was in the persons of Tortulfus and his son Tertullus, father of Ingelgerius.